 Immediate Pain Reduction

-One of the benefits of spinal manipulation, and why I utilize it, is the immediate pain reduction people experience with it.
+One of the benefits of spinal manipulation, and why I utilize it occasionally, is the immediate pain reduction people experience with it.
 In fact, at times it can be quite drastic.
 I, and many other practitioners, have experienced a complete reduction in pain with one simple manipulation.
 Like mentioned before, however, this usually isn’t permanent.
 It’s the education that’s provided after that can make all the difference.

 Improved Ability to Exercise